sumin1457/ForestOS/docs/key_architectural_decision.md

 ### Genetic_Logic
 Models epigenetic/transcriptional detail (`activates_transcription`,
 `is_translated_into`, `represses_transcription`).
 Present in the ontology
-but not yet used to the depth this level of granularity would support — kept in place for when a disease case study actually needs it.
+but not yet used to the depth this level of granularity.

 ### Layer_Transition_Logic — `deviates_into`
 Marks the transition from a normal physiological state to a pathological